vanhoefm/fragattacks/research/README.md

 # 1. Introduction

-The discovered attacks affect all Wi-Fi networks.
-The attacks are identical against WPA2 and WPA3, because WPA3 only introduced a new authentication method meaning its encryption ciphers (CCMP and GCMP) are identical to WPA2.
+The discovered vulnerabilities affect all Wi-Fi networks.
+The resulting attacks are identical against WPA2 and WPA3 because their CCMP and GCMP encryption ciphers are identical.

 Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher are discussed in the paper.
 To illustrate that Wi-Fi has been vulnerable since its creation,